 Manston Primary School is committed to safeguarding and promoting the welfare of children.
 All appointments are subject to an enhanced DBS check, references, and an online search in line with safer recruitment guidance.
 We value diversity and welcome applicants from all backgrounds.

-The school reserves the right to close this vacancy early and/or amend advertised dates as required to secure the right appointment.
+The school reserves the right to close this vacancy early and/or amend advertised dates as needed to secure the right appointment.

 Please use the link to read our safeguarding policy that contains details of our recruitment processes.